Paola Grandi, PhDAssistant Professor

 She is a member of the American Society of Gene Therapy and American Association Cancer Research and is the assistant editor of the journal Gene Therapy.

 Dr. Grandi’s research interests include studies to understand the development and progression of brain tumors emphasizing the role of miRNAs in cancer genetics.
-She has a long standing interest in the molecular biololgy of herpes simplex virus, mechanisms of virus replication and neuropathogenesis and virus host cells interactions that result in innate immune responses to infection.
+She has a long standing interest in the molecular biology of herpes simplex virus, mechanisms of virus replication and neuropathogenesis and virus host cells interactions that result in innate immune responses to infection.

 Much of her recent work has centered on the creation of herpes viral vectors for treatment of glioblastoma.
-This research has recently been funded by both R01 and P01 NIH grant mechanisms.

 Professional Organization Membership